 When I originally wrote this article, I had every intention of using Montblanc in my list of high end luxury ballpoints.

-I purchased a Montblanc Meisterstuck for the article, and I have to say I was really quite disappointed in what I received.
+I purchased a Montblanc Meisterstuck for the article, and I have to say I was really disappointed in what I received.

 I'll start with what I liked about the pen first.

 It does write well.
 The ink glides smoothly with a moderate amount of pressure and leaves a fine, but very dark line on the page.

 The design is classic.
 I will always be a sucker for black glossy lacquer against a soft yellow gold.

 Sadly, that is where my likes end.

 I want to be fair, and I am very open to a new experience with Montblanc and changing my opinion.
 However, I would like to point out a few details that I found unpleasant in a pen with this pedigree.